gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 6. **Fighter Card Management**: Keep 2 fighters in hand as backup - running out of fighters in hand = instant loss
 7. **Corner Card Timing**:
    - Master Coach for permanent stat boosts (expensive but valuable)
-   - Intense Training before big strike combos
+   - Intense Training right before your next strike (bonus persists across turns until strike is used)
    - Ringside Medic for critical heals
 8. **Positional Control**: Ground and Pound keeps advantage for submission setups
 9. **Bottom Position Risk**: Submissions from bottom do only 60% damage - try to gain top position first